Professor Abigail Williams

 My most recent publication is The Social Life of Books: Reading Together in the Eighteenth-Century Home (Yale, 2017), which explores the rich history of domestic reading and all the ways books have been shared in the past.
 I enjoy, and have benefited from, the connections between my teaching and my research, and am keen to help my students to develop their fullest potential both while they are at St Peter's, and when they leave.

-I am interested in many areas of eighteenth century literature and history, but my research has led to some areas of particular focus: the relationship between politics and literature; textual criticism; eighteenth-century poetic miscellanies and popular reception history; letters, obliteration and the revision of eighteenth-century texts; domestic reading and the history of the home; the history of reading.
-I am one of the convenors of the 'Eighteenth Century Literature and Culture' seminar, the Faculty's eighteenth-century graduate research seminar.
-I am really keen on developing new ways of communicating with wider audiences, and you can see to the left a series of links to public facing broadcasts and podcasts I have done.
+I am interested in many areas of eighteenth-century literature and history, but my research has led to some areas of particular focus: the relationship between politics and literature; textual criticism; eighteenth-century poetic miscellanies and popular reception history; letters, obliteration and the revision of eighteenth-century texts; domestic reading and the history of the home; the history of reading.
+I am one of the convenors of the 'Eighteenth-Century Literature and Culture' seminar, the Faculty's eighteenth-century graduate research seminar.
+I am really keen on developing new ways of communicating with wider audiences, and have presented two documentary series for BBC Radio 4 exploring the links between contemporary issues and the history of ideas in literature:

 Journal to Stella: Letters to Esther Johnson and Rebecca Dingley, 1710-1713.
 Jonathan Swift, edited by Abigail Williams (CUP, 2013)